Coquitlam City Council values community input. There are several ways residents can forward concerns, suggestions and questions to Council.

 A petition, in order to be considered must:

 Petitions should be submitted to the City Clerks Office (2nd Floor City Hall).
-You may fax your petition to 604-927-3015 or email to the City Clerk, however, the original petition must still be submitted to the City Clerks Office.
+You may send an email to the City Clerk, however, the original petition must still be submitted to the City Clerks Office.

 Stay informed about City of Coquitlam news and current projects, sign up for our Direct Email Services.